-Indians pitcher Corey Kluber is Friday’s Box-Toppers Player of the Day and rises to seventh place in season player rankings.
+Indians pitcher Corey Kluber is Friday’s Box-Toppers Player of the Day and rises to sixth place in season player rankings.

 Top 10 playersHere are the top 10 players in Box-Toppers points (BTP) for the 2018 season through the games of Aug.
 31: